JacintaNgwu/Jaccy-Shopping-Website/README.md

 # 📖 [Jaccy_Shopping_Website] <a name="jaccy-shopping-website"></a>

-> This is a website for shopping different kinds of wears.
+**[Jaccy_Shopping_Website]** is an imaginary website for shopping different kinds of wears.
 It has the home and about pages with various sections and a responsive layout.

-**[Jaccy_Shopping_Website]** is a...

 ## 🛠 Built With <a name="built-with"></a>